AbstractSDK/cw-orchestrator/docs/src/ci-cd.md

 One of the tools that can improve your developer productivity drastically is setting up pipelines for your contract deployments.

-cw-orchestrator does not *currently* add additional support for actions, but an example using the directory structure of the [cw-orchestrator Github repository](https://github.com/AbstractSDK/cw-orchestrator) can be found below
+cw-orchestrator does not *currently* add additional support for actions, but an example using the directory structure of the <a href="https://github.com/AbstractSDK/cw-orchestrator" target="_blank">cw-orchestrator Github repository</a> can be found below

 ```yaml
 # .github/workflows/deploy.yml